-In fact, the GED problem is an NP-hard optimization problem, which makes exact approaches impossible to use for large graphs.
+In fact, the GED problem is an NP-hard optimization problem \cite{zeng2009comparing}, which makes exact approaches impossible to use for large graphs.
 This makes the study of approaches that give near-optimal results in reasonable time an urgent and essential one, also in the light of the practical impact of the GED problem.
-It is therefore of great importance to discuss and analyze in this context the feasibility of quantum approaches and to compare them on the base of their performance measured with respect to the existing classical algorithms that have been proposed up to now \cite{GEDSurvey}, which however cannot be straightforwardly translated to the quantum setting.
+It is therefore of great importance to discuss and analyze in this context the feasibility of quantum approaches.
+Many classical algorithms have been proposed up to now \cite{GEDSurvey}, which however cannot be straightforwardly translated to the quantum setting.

 In this paper we introduce a formulation of the GED problem as a Quadratic Unconstrained Binary Optimization (QUBO) problem, and show that this offers a common base for a direct implementation of the problem on both quantum and classical hardware, thus making it easy to compare the performances of various approaches.
 Our formulation is based on a \emph{quantified} version of the graph isomorphism problem, where the expected answer is the actual number of operations that are needed to make two graphs isomorphic, rather than `yes' or `no'.